jclark86613/pokdexgo/README.md

 Sorting:
 - Sort column should always put 'unavailable' at the bottom

-Table:
-- componentise similar workflow coloumn cells

 ## Todo
-Unit testing:
+- Unit testing:
   - all of it...

-Empty state
+- Empty state

-Loading state
+- Loading state

+## known issues
+- if tableData.length === 0 table doesn't rerender to show the empty state.